 At the outset, make sure you are crystal clear about your expectations and provide guidance on building trust, confidentiality, and support.

-While not being tone death to wider society and recognising the ramifications of the current global health pandemic on our ability to socialise, team leaders should be cheer leading for informal and regular meetups between team members.
+While not being tone deaf to wider society and recognising the ramifications of the current global health pandemic on our ability to socialise, team leaders should be cheerleading for informal and regular meetups between team members.